AlexMihalache99/Email-newsletter/README.md

 Email newsletter sign up page.

-This page signs you up for my weekly newsletter where I send news about the latest blogs I have posted on https://alexandrumihalache.com/.
+This page signs you up for my weekly newsletter where I send news about the latest blogs I have posted on [Alexandru Mihalache](https://alexandrumihalache.com/).

 Technologies and languages used: